-James (Jim) Keech is a missionary with the General Board of Global Ministries of The United Methodist Church serving a Mission Advocate in the denomination’s Southeastern Jurisdiction (in the United States).
+James (Jim) Keech is a missionary with the General Board of Global Ministries of The United Methodist Church serving as an Aviation Operations Manager at PACTEC.
 He is part of a team with his wife, Missionary Bernice Keech.

 Jim and Bernice have been in aviation ministry since 1989, first in Nigeria (from 1989 to 2002) and then in Central Asia.
 Jim was in the US Air Force from 1977 to 1981, and in 1983 received a B.S. degree in aviation technology from Moody Aviation, a part of Moody Bible Institute, then in Tennessee.

 The son of a pastor, Jim says that John Wesley’s advice, “preach the gospel daily, use words if necessary,” was instilled in him at an early age.
 “I saw Christ lived out daily by my parents in their commitment to serve others, both inside the church and outside, and to serve each other.

 “While attending church camp at the age of 10, I had the unshakable certainty that I could not live without God.
 Although, as a 10-year-old, I didn’t know what that looked like, I knew that Christ died for me and I had to live for him.”
 He recalls “pushing the boundaries” when he was an older teenager, deciding if his parents’ faith was what he wanted.

 “When I was 19, while in the Air Force, I met my wife, Bernice, who showed me that life lived for Christ is full of joy even when it’s not easy.
 As part of our wedding ceremony, we dedicated our life together to full time Christian service.”